matthewkmayer/release-party-BR/README.md

 #### Optional

 * `dry-run` - See what PRs would be created: `RP_GITHUBTOKEN=your_personal_token_here cargo run -- --org "ORGHERE" --dry-run`
-* repo ignore list - The `ignoredrepos.toml` file can contain a list of repositories to ignore.
+* repo ignore list - The `ignoredrepos.toml` or `~/.ignoredrepos.toml` file can contain a list of repositories to ignore.
+It will look in the current directory first for the file.
 See [ignoredrepos.toml](ignoredrepos.toml) for an example.

 #### Running on OSX